 So, let’s talk about pasta.

 Pasta is a staple of the Mediterranean diet and an excellent source of complex carbohydrates – our main energy source.
 It provides us with a “slow-release” carbohydrate, meaning it is digested slowly.
 It is low in the glycemic index and doesn’t cause your blood sugar to rise quickly.

 And, it really is all about the serving size too.
 A 2 oz. portion is about 1 cup of cooked pasta.
 When you combine that with vegetables and some lean protein you have a nice meal.
 Add a salad on the side and you’ve got a good, healthy dinner.

-There are many varieties of pasta available today including whole grain that provides extra fiber and is slightly lower in carbohydrates than white, enriched pasta.
-Whole grain pasta can be made from whole wheat, brown rice, Kamut, and quinoa.
+There are many varieties of pasta available today including whole grain which provides extra fiber and is slightly lower in carbohydrates than white, enriched pasta.
+Whole-grain pasta can be made from whole wheat, brown rice, Kamut, and quinoa.

 Pasta is fortified with a number of B vitamins including folic acid which is critical in preventing some birth defects.
 B vitamins have also been linked to reduced inflammation, protecting your brain and heart!
 You can find out lots more about pasta at the National Pasta Association.

 You can also find a variety of pasta shapes made from beans, like chickpeas and lentils.
 These are a good way to add some extra protein and they are gluten-free and a good source of fiber.

 Ingredients you need for the Italian Sausage and Pasta Bake

 Now, let’s get to the subject at hand – how to whip together this Italian Sausage Pasta bake!